Josef von Sternberg | Subjects

 Once again, we have George Bancroft as a bank robber.

-Travis Banton shows his expertise with Richard Arlenm's suits.
+Costume designer Travis Banton shows his expertise with Richard Arlen's suits.

 Arlen's first suit makes him look dignified, classy and authoritative.